sreyanunna/research-paper-curator/README.md

 ```
 Docling : pdf parser made to specially parse special characters and diagrams in scnetific research papers
 Airflow orchestrator : Reading the production DAG; setting up the scheduler;

+Week 3 - Stats
+Week 3 is the "search" link in the chain the series keeps drawing: infra → data → search → generation.
+Its whole stance is one you'll like given how you're building — don't jump to vectors.
+Stand up a keyword-first (BM25) retrieval layer that already answers a good share of queries cheaply and explainably, then measure hybrid against it in Week 4.
+Keyword-first is the incremental-rebuild philosophy applied to retrieval.